 When you’re a kid, snack time can be the best part of the day.
 As a parent, snacks can make sure your child doesn’t have a hunger-induced meltdown before dinnertime rolls around.
 And while some snack options are healthy and delicious — for both you and your child — there are plenty of go-to munchies that can derail a healthy diet, pumping your children full of unnecessary sugar and processed ingredients.

 Many children today eat about three snacks per day, writes Sally Kuzemchak, a registered dietician and mom of two children.
 When done correctly, snacking can actually be a healthy part of your child’s diet.
 “They’re important because kids have a smaller stomach and high energy needs,” Katja Rowell, M.D., a childhood feeding specialist in St. Paul, told Kuzemchak.
 However, reaching for a boxed snack in the grocery store or grabbing something from the pantry that could qualify as dessert isn’t the best way to supplement your child’s nutrition.
-But with marketing and the need for convenience, it can be all too easy to feed your kids junk without even realizing it.

 Take a look at some of the worst snacks you can give your children, along with suggestions for healthier, less processed options.